Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

 ## 🔒 Security Note

-- **Jenkins Initial Admin Password**: I have reverse-engineered and bypassed the initial admin password setup for Jenkins.
-Default credentials are:
+- **Bypassed Jenkins!**:

+    Want to skip the usual Jenkins setup headaches?
+Our script bypasses the default admin password configuration, allowing you to get started right away.
+Here are the default credentials:

   - **Username**: `admin`
   - **Password**: `admin`

+    Driven by curiosity, I just reverse-engineered and successfully bypassed the Jenkins initial admin password setup😁😁😁😁😁😁😁

   ![DevOps_Infra_Setup bypassed jenkins](Images/hosted.JPG "DevOps_Infra_Setup bypassed jenkins")

 ## 🛠 Getting Started

-To get started with the setup, follow these steps:

- 1. **Just Have an "easy to copy"(This gone install the Default Setup)**:
+Ready to see it in action?
+Follow these steps to transform your DevOps setup:

+ 1. **Clone the Repository and Run the Setup Script:**

     ```bash
         git clone https://github.com/Mohammed-Farhaan-N/DevOps-Infra-Setup.git